 - parent corporations, partners, and other legal entities.

-- manage his/her ongoing medical treatment,
+- manage your ongoing medical treatment,

 - investigate an injury to identify all liable parties, and